sarscode/sarscode/README.md

 # Hi! 👋 I’m Salifu Sani Rich

-I'm a Software Engineer and UI/UX Enthusiast based in Lagos, Nigeria.
+I'm a software engineer with a keen interest in product engineering.
-I write code that works on the web and occasionally design user interfaces and user experience.
+I enjoy building user interfaces and improving user experience on the Web.
+I am passionate about opensource.